What is considered a deep dive and 26 pro tips for beginner deep divers

 A decompression stop is stop at certain depths to aid decompression.
 On certain dive depths and depending on the length of time the scuba diver spends at those depths, they may need to carry out more than one decompression stop.

 Most of the dive centres refer to the ‘no decompression limit‘ as what should actually be called the ‘no decompression stop limit,‘ or what is also referred to as ‘no stop time.’

-Decompression stop diving should only be carried out by trained scuba divers who have the correct level of certification.
 Decompression stop diving requires specialised training, as it comes with increased risks.
+Decompression stops should only be carried out by trained scuba divers who have the correct level of certification.

 What is the deepest scuba dive?

-The deepest scuba dive is a world record.
-This world record was set by an Egyptian diver who dived to about 1,090 feet in the Red Sea.
+The world record deepest dive was set by an Egyptian diver who dived to about 1,090 feet in the Red Sea.
 This is the deepest dive ever by a scuba diver!

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof Gopro’s!

 If this article hasn’t answered all of your questions.
 If you have more questions either about snorkeling or scuba diving (or specifically about what is deep diving), please comment below with your questions.

 There will also be many more articles about scuba diving (and snorkeling) for you to read and learn about these fabulous sports.